sgalizia/sa-2018-landing-page/P04-CSS-Properties/content.md

 > [info]
 >
 If you don't remember one of the CSS properties, or want to see if another one exists, Google is your friend.
-Even the most experienced programmers use resources like Google and [StackOverflow](www.stackoverflow.com) to figure out solutions daily.
+Even the most experienced programmers use resources like Google and [StackOverflow](www.stackoverflow.com) to figure out solutions for their problems.

 ### Color

 Perhaps the most common property is `color`.
 You've already used this property multiple times in the previous section.
 As you might recall, the color property allows us to specify the text color of an HTML element.
-This applies to any HTML element that has text content including <h1>-<h6>, <p>, <a> and more.
+This applies to any HTML element that has text content including `<h1>-<h6>`, `<p>`, `<a>` and more.

 There are multiple valid formats for color values, however the most common are hex values, rgba and named colors.